0x00snape/XorLock/README.md

 The first line opens the file and reads the file content into a vector of bytes.
 There's a for loop that modifies the file contents by applying the XOR operation to each bytes with the specified key and finally writes the modified content back to the same file.

 ## Installation and Usage
-Your system should present rust:
+Your system should present rust.
+In main modify the path of Wanted file or directory as needed :
 ```bash
 $ git clone https://github.com/0x00snape/XorLock.git
 $ cd XorLock